yaoyuannnn/cava/README.md

   ```

 ## CAVA frontend — an ISP model ##
-An Image Signal Processor (ISP) converts the raw pixels produced by camera sensors to useful images.
-The current ISP kernel is modeled after the [Nikon-D7000 camera](https://en.wikipedia.org/wiki/Nikon_D7000).
-It contains a five-stage camera pipeline.
-Namely, demosaicing, denoising, color space conversion / white balancing, gamut mapping and tone mapping.
+An *Image Signal Processor (ISP)* converts the raw pixels produced by camera
+sensors to useful images.

+The default ISP kernel is modeled after the [Nikon-D7000
+camera](https://en.wikipedia.org/wiki/Nikon_D7000).
+It contains a five-stage
+camera pipeline:

+1. Demosaicing
+2. Denoising
+3. Color space conversion / white balancing
+4. Gamut mapping
+5. Tone mapping

 The purpose and implementation of every pipeline stage is discussed as follows.

+See `cam_vision_pipe/src/cam_pipe/kernels/pipe_stages.c` for implementation
+details.

 ### Demosaicing ###

+Filters using a _color filter array_ (CFA) over each photosite of a sensor to
+interpolate local undersampled colors into a true color at the pixel.
+A common
+CFA is known as the _Bayer filter_, which contains more green than red and blue
+pixels due to the imbalance in human perception.
+The filter operation yields a
+"mosaic" of RGB pixels with intensities.

+Also known as _debayering_, _CFA interpolation_, or _color reconstruction_.

-### Denosing ###
+### Denoising ###

+There are many algorithms for denoising, which aims to reduce the level of
+noise in the image.
+The default ISP kernel implements a local nonlinear
+interpolation.

-### Color space transform/ White balancing ###
+### Color Space Transform / White Balancing ###

+To perform color balancing, we multiply the RGB color value at each point with
+a 3x3 diagonal matrix whose values are configurable.

-### Gamut mapping ###
+### Gamut Mapping ###

+A _gamut_ is the set of colors which fully represents some scenario, whether an
+image, a color space, or the capability of a particular output device.

+For example, preparing an image for printing requires gamut mapping.
+This is
+because the image is often specified in RGB, whereas the printer expects the
+CMYK color space.
+Gamut mapping performs this transformation from RGB to CMYK
+so that the image is most faithfully realized in print.

+The gamut mapping stage here computes the L2-norm to a set of control points,
+weights them, and adds bias for a radial basis function (RBF).

-### Tone mapping ###
+### Tone Mapping ###

+Tone mapping approximates images with a higher dynamic range than the output
+device.
+The process must preserve colors and other aspects of the original
+image while seeking to squeeze the presumably stronger contrast of the original
+image into the feasible range of the output device.

+For example, an HDR image may be the result of capturing multiple exposures
+which together approximate the luminance of the original scene.
+The tone
+mapping operator then squeezes this into the lower dynamic range of an output
+device such as a monitor.
+Although such approximations may produce unusual
+artifacts, they preserve image features and often retain a pleasant balance
+between global contrast and local contrast.

+There are a variety of availability _tone mapping operators_ (TMOs), which may
+be either global or local.

+This is sometimes called _color reproduction_ or _color processing_.

 ## CAVA backend — a computer vision framework: SMAUG ##

+SMAUG is a framework for deep neural networks (DNNs), together with reference
+implementations that include a model of an SoC with multiple DNN accelerators.

 ## A walk through CAVA ##
 The input for CAVA is a raw image.